Supabase

 Firebase

-Strong if you want maximum momentum with Google AI Studio, Firebase AI Logic, Antigravity, and agent-assisted mobile/web workflows.
+Strong if you want maximum momentum with Google AI Studio, Firebase AI Logic, Antigravity, Apple-platform Gemini access, and agent-assisted mobile/web workflows.

 Pricing